Augusto11CB/English-Repository/WORD-OF-THE-DAY.md

   - Her bright and airy living room decor is the personification of spring.

 ## 2023/08/25
-- with a view to: If you do something with a view to doing something else, you do it because you hope it will result in that other thing being done.
+- with a view to: If you do something with a view to doing something else, you do it because you hope it will result in that other thing being done. **Note that the verb after "with a view to" is in the `ing` form.**
 - other than: You use other than after a negative statement to say that the person, item, or thing that follows is the only exception to the statement.
 - let alone: Let alone is used after a statement, usually a negative one, to indicate that the statement is even more true of the person, thing, or situation that you are going to mention next.